Powiat: History

 The history of Polish powiats goes back to the second half of the 14th century.
 They remained the basic unit of territorial organization in Poland, then in the Polish–Lithuanian Commonwealth, until the latter's partitioning in 1795.

-In the 19th century, the powiats continued to function in the part of Poland that had been incorporated into the Russian Empire ("Congress Poland")—the equivalent of the Russian uyezd–and, in the German-governed Grand Duchy of Poznań, as the Polish equivalent of the German Kreis.
+In the 19th century, the powiats continued to function in the part of Poland that had been incorporated into the Russian Empire and in the confederated "Congress Kingdom of Poland"—the equivalent of the Russian uyezd–and, in the German-governed Grand Duchy of Poznań, as the Polish equivalent of the German Kreis.

 After Poland regained independence in 1918, the powiats were again the second-level territorial units.

-Powiats were abolished in 1975 in favour of a larger number of voivodeships, but were reintroduced on 1 January 1999.
+Powiats were abolished in 1975 in favour of a larger number of voivodeships but were reintroduced on 1 January 1999.
 This reform also created 16 larger voivodeships.

 Functioning

 Legislative power within a powiat is vested in an elected council (rada powiatu), while local executive power is vested in an executive board (zarząd powiatu) headed by the starosta, elected by the council.
 The administrative offices headed by the starosta are called the starostwo.
 However, in city counties these institutions do not exist separately – their powers and functions are exercised by the city council (rada miasta), the directly elected mayor (burmistrz or prezydent), and the city office/town hall (urząd miasta).

-In some cases a powiat has its seat outside its own territory.
+Sometimes, a powiat has its seat outside its territory.
 For example, Poznań County (powiat poznański) has its offices in Poznań, although Poznań is itself a city county, and is therefore not part of Poznań County.

-Powiats have relatively limited powers, since many local and regional matters are dealt with either at gmina or voivodeship level.
+Powiats have relatively limited powers since many local and regional matters are dealt with either at gmina or voivodeship level.
 Some of the main areas in which the powiat authorities have decision-making powers and competences include: